mbayle98/Alpina-group/README.md

 #### Week 1

+**Github**

+- Repo initialisation
+- Setting up the repo structure
+- Git push ressources: training_set, test_set
+- Draft README

+**Data**

+- Import the inital database into the notebook
-- Import the original dataset
+- Calculate the base rate on the original dataset
+- Distribution of the data in the inital database: 3,701 fake news & 2,770 real news
 - Train the model on the original dataset without any modification to set the base benchmark accuracy (basic model)

-- Calculate the base rate on the original dataset
-- Distribution of the data: 3,701 fake news & 2,770 real news
+**Text preprocessing**

-- After removing the duplicates: 3,676 fake news & 2,711 real news
+- Size of the database after removing the duplicates: 3,676 fake news & 2,711 real news
-- Preproceesing the text to remove irrevelant data
+- Preproceesing the text to remove irrevelant information
-- Predictions
+- Run some predictions

 #### Week 2